Vehicle Excise Duty (VED) – often known simply as ‘road tax’ – is applied to the vast majority of vehicles on UK roads today.

 WLTP [after April 1st] CO2 emissions: 146g/km

-This diesel-powered Passat will move up one VED band after the WLTP figures come into effect on April 1st, meaning the first-year VED charge applicable will rise from £170 to £210.
+This diesel-powered Passat moved up one VED band after the WLTP figures come into effect on April 1st, meaning the first-year VED charge applicable rose from £170 to £210.

 Land Rover Discovery Sd6